decentralized-identity/keri/docs/Q-and-A.md

 It's comparing apples and oranges.
 But we're happy to do that exercise for the hard-to-convince part of the SSI community.

 ```
-KERI is nothing that we already know of.
+KERI is nothing like we already know of.
 It's a mixtures of things.
 You can't say _"Oh, KERI lays eggs, so it must be a reptile"_ It's not a reptile.
 And then you go _"I see, but it gives birth, so it must be a mammal"_.
 It's also not a mammal.
 It's KERI.
-It may have the characteristics you describe, but it's a species of it's own.\
+It may have the characteristics you describe, but it's a species of its own.
 (_SamMSmith_)

 ```